UCSF-DataSci/ds217-11-final-bobho1999/report.md

 # Chicago Beach Weather Sensors Analysis
 ## Executive Summary

 This analysis studies weather sensor data from Chicago beaches along Lake Michigan, which includes 196,271 hourly records collected from April 2015 to December 2025 from three weather stations.
-The project follows a full 9-phase data science workflow to identify temporal patterns in beach weather and to build predictive models for air temperature.
+The main goal of the project is to identify temporal patterns in beach weather and build predictive models for air temperature through a full 9-phase data science workflow.
 The results show clear seasonal trends, strong daily temperature cycles, and effective prediction performance.
 Among the two models tested, XGBoost performed better, reaching a test R² of 0.8130 and an RMSE of 4.34°C. These results suggest that air temperature can be predicted with good accuracy using temporal features, rolling statistics of predictor variables, and other weather measurements.

 ## Phase-by-Phase Findings

 ### Phase 1-2: Exploration

-Initial exploration revealed a dataset of **196,271 records** with 18 columns including temperature measurements (air and wet bulb), wind speed and direction, humidity, precipitation, barometric pressure, solar radiation, and sensor metadata.
-The data spans from April 25, 2015 to December 2, 2025, with measurements from three different weather stations: 63rd Street Weather Station, Foster Weather Station, and Oak Street Weather Station.
+The initial exploration showed that the dataset contains **196,271 records** and **18 variables**, including measurements of air and wet-bulb temperature, wind speed and direction, humidity, rainfall, barometric pressure, solar radiation, and other sensor information.
+The data was collected from three weather stations (63rd Street, Foster, and Oak Street) between April 25, 2015 and December 2, 2025.

 **Key Data Quality Issues Identified:**
 - 75 missing values in Air Temperature (0.04%)
-- 75,926 missing values in Wet Bulb Temperature (38.68%) - large portion of data
+- 75,926 missing values in Wet Bulb Temperature (38.68%)
 - Missing values in Wet Bulb Temperature, Rain Intensity, Total Rain, Precipitation Type, and Heading (same 75,926 records) all from Foster Weather Station
 - 146 missing values in Barometric Pressure (0.07%)
 - 13,425 negative values in Solar Radiation